 If it is your desire to visit Canada, but time and/or money don’t permit, this list of books set in Canada might be your next best thing!

 Whether you want to explore the wilds of the Canadian Rockies with Hatchet or The River, or maybe a solve a mystery with Inspector Gamache in Montreal or maybe enjoy a sweet romance with The Blue Castle.
-With all the different books set in Canada, there’s bound to be one (or hopefully many) that you fall in love with!
+With all these different books set in Canada, there are bound to be one (or hopefully many) that you fall in love with!